zacharyfried/zacharyfried.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+_Currently in progress._
-Text will be added here in the future.
+A preprint or official publication will be made available here once completed.